A New Graph Parameter To Measure Linearity: Conclusion Perspectives

-\emph{Other Graph Searches:} One could raise a similar cycle question for different graph searches; in particular, \emph{lexicographic depth search} (LexDFS).
-LexDFS is a graph search that extends DFS is a similar way to how LexBFS extends BFS - see Algorithm \ref{lexdfsalg} below.
+\emph{Other Graph Searches:} One could raise a similar cycle question for different graph searches; in particular, \emph{Lexicographic Depth First Search} (LexDFS).
+LexDFS was introduced in \cite{CK08} and is a graph search that extends DFS is a similar way to how LexBFS extends BFS - see Algorithm \ref{lexdfsalg}.

-LexDFS was introduced in \cite{CK08}, and has since led to a number of linear time algorithms on cocomparability graphs, including maximum independent set and Hamilton path \cite{corneil2013ldfs, BigArt, kohler2014linear}.
+LexDFS has led to a number of linear time algorithms on cocomparability graphs, including maximum independent set and Hamilton path \cite{corneil2013ldfs, BigArt, kohler2014linear}.
 In fact, these recent results have shown just how powerful combining LexDFS and cocomparability orderings is.
 It is therefore natural to ask whether a sequence of LexDFS orderings on cocomparability graphs reaches a cycle with nice properties.
-Unfortunately, this is not the case as shown by the example below, where $G$ is a cocomparability graph as witnessed by the following cocomparability ordering $\tau = a, c, e, f, g, d, b$, however doing a sequence of LexDFS$^+$ on $G$ cycles before we reach a cocomparability ordering, and the cycle has size four.
+Unfortunately, this is not the case as shown by the example in Figure~\ref{ldfscexp}, where $G$ is a cocomparability graph as witnessed by the following cocomparability ordering $\tau = a, c, e, f, g, d, b$, however doing a sequence of LexDFS$^+$ on $G$ cycles before we reach a cocomparability ordering, and the cycle has size four. \\

-All the graph families considered in this work have some sort of linear structure that has been exploited algorithmically.
-For AT-free graphs for instance, Corneil et al. showed in~\cite{COS99} that AT-free graphs have a dominating pair that can be found using two LexBFS sweeps.
-We believe small LexCycle parameter implies some sort of linear structure.
-In particular we ask whether the two orderings that witness $\LexCycle = 2$ can lead to faster and simpler algorithms on these graph classes - other than transitive orientation.
+\textbf{Acknowledgements:} The authors wish to warmly thank the anonymous referees for their very helpful comments that helped us correct flaws in our proofs.
+They also thank J\'er\'emie Dusart and Derek Corneil for helpful discussions on this subject.